 Music: I can find enjoyable music in any genre, but I love symphonic metal with female vocalists.
 And some types of EDM.
 Just started getting into electroswing like Caravan Palace; it's just so fun!

-Food: I can't stand rotisserie chicken, I will never have enough sushi, and I usually prefer getting drunk on hard cider, wine, or vodka.
+Food: I can't stand rotisserie chicken, I will never have enough sushi, and I'm starting to get into hoppy beers, but I still prefer vodka.
 That's about it.

 Alarm clocks - multiple.